hamza-024/Yisp/README.md

      Test 8 - eq('x, 'y): nil - PASS
      ```
 ### Sprint 3 Tests

-This section explains and evaluates the functionality tested in Sprint 3.
-Each test includes the input, explanation, expected output, the actual test run, and the result.

 ---

 #### **What is being tested in Sprint 3?**
 1. **Arithmetic Operations:** Addition, subtraction, multiplication, division, and modulus (if implemented).
 2. **Comparison Operators:** Equality, less than, greater than, less than or equal to, greater than or equal to.

----

 #### **Sprint 3 Test Results**